BatedUrGonnaDie/salty_bot/README.md

 `!leaderboards` will simply output the leaderboard for the game as specified in the config file.

-`!race` will check to see if a variant of race is in your title to prevent spamming, and if it is it will check the SRL API to see if you are in a race.
-If you are listed in the race it will generate the game, category, and SRL nick racing, as well as output a multitwitch link if the race has fewer than 6 racers, and a SRL race page link if it has more to keep the link size down.
+`!race` will check to see if a variant of "race" is in your title to prevent spamming, and if it is it will check the SRL API to see if you are in a race.
+If you are listed in the race it will generate the game, category, and SRL nicks racing, as well as output a multitwitch link if the race has 6 or fewer racers, or an SRL race page link if it has more to keep the link size down.

 `!quote`/`!pun` will display a randomly selected quote/pun from a file.